 The Digital Humanities Graduate Fellowship is designed to prepare graduate students for a future where digital scholarship is the norm.
 Over two quarters, fellows develop their skills, learn from one another, and produce a piece of publishable scholarship (for example, a journal article or dissertation chapter) which makes use of digital methods or approaches.
 The support of an undergraduate research assistant is offered to each fellow.
 This year’s program will be offered in a hybrid format with a mixture of in-person and online meetings.

-To help build a community of practice, fellows will actively participate in weekly meetings with their cohort from January through June 2022, with an introductory meeting in December 2021.
+To help build a community of practice, fellows will actively participate in weekly meetings with their cohort.
 The program of meetings will include:

 - Plenary workshops on data management and organization